GluuFederation/cloud-native-edition/helm/README.md

 ## Instructions on installing the chart

-NOTE!!
-If one is planning to use Couchbase as the Backend persistent storage, one should make sure instructions found at [Couchbase for persistent storage](#Couchbase) are read first before installing the chart.
+> **_NOTE:_** If one is planning to use Couchbase as the Backend persistent storage, one should make sure instructions found at [Couchbase for persistent storage](#Couchbase) are read first before installing the chart.

 ### Deployments are of 2 types
 - `Cloud`